apfaudio/tiliqua/gateware/docs/hardware_design.rst

 Electrical Design
 #################

 Tiliqua consists of 3 PCBAs.
-All of these are open-hardware designs built in KiCAD and stored in separate repositories. **Schematics for all Tiliqua revisions in the wild are plotted to PDFs** `here <https://github.com/apfaudio/tiliqua/tree/main/hardware/schematics>`_.
+All of these are open-hardware designs built in KiCAD and stored in separate repositories.

 Block Diagram (Tiliqua R4)
 --------------------------